eel3/ptp/README.md

 Usage
 -----

-See \`Example'. midiport has no option.
+See \`Example'. ptp has no option.

 Example
 -------

-    > rem Example on Windows 7
+Example on Windows 7:

     > ptp
     THREAD_PRIORITY_IDLE	-15
     THREAD_PRIORITY_LOWEST	-2